Sunset in Vienna

 Sunset in Vienna is a 1937 British musical drama film directed by Norman Walker and starring Tullio Carminati, Lilli Palmer and John Garrick.

 It was made at Pinewood Studios.

 A shortened version of the film was released in the United States in 1940 and this year and running time are sometimes listed.

-Premise
+Plot

 An Italian officer marries an Austrian, but the outbreak of the First World War devastates their relationship.